What to Bring to the GRE Test

 A Note About the Lockers

-Although you can’t bring personal items such as a backpack, purse, wallet, or cellphone into the testing room with you, you will have the option of storing those and other personal items in a locker outside of the testing room.
-Keep in mind that locker space at test centers is not infinite, and there are many items, such as a cell phone, tablet, calculator, or dictionary, that you’re not allowed to access during your breaks even if you store them in your locker.
-(Keep in mind also that there is an on-screen GRE calculator that you’ll be able to access during your exam, and you will be provided with scratch paper for note-taking.)
+Although you can’t bring personal items such as a backpack, purse, wallet, or cellphone into the testing room with you, you will have the option of storing those and other personal items in a locker outside the testing room.
+Keep in mind that locker space at test centers is limited, and you won’t have access to your locker until the test is over.
+(Remember, the shorter GRE does not allocate time for a break, so you won’t be able to access your locker, anyway.)
 So, don’t go crazy packing everything but the kitchen sink into the bag you take to the test center.
 Test day is definitely a time to “pack light”!

 TTP PRO TIP: